smjablonska/Enterococcus_Repo/README.md

 * A bar plot to visualize the data included in `isolation_counts.csv`: `isolation_counts.png`

 * The results of the chi-square analysis of the data included in `isolation_counts.csv`

+# To test this pipeline....Dr.
+Wheeler

+* Take the output 100MZ.screening.analysis.stats.sorted.by.alignment.txt and run it through Step Two.